-- 3.1 Presently there is no policy or guidelines for the allocation of street names in this Council area.
-Experience of dealing with requests for street names indicates that an agreed policy would allow allocation of street names to be done on a fair and consistent basis. - 3.2 The proposed street naming policy is contained within Appendix 1.
-The main terms of the policy is that current themes within an existing area will be used whenever possible, such as where the theme of lochs or ships have been used this will be continued for any new streets.
-If it is not possible to use an existing theme or the development involves multiple new street names, a new theme will be considered.
-However all efforts will be made to keep it within the general theme. - 3.3 Where a new theme is proposed, the street names should have a local significance and/or historical links to the local area.
+3.1 Presently there is no policy or guidelines for the allocation of street names within the Council area.
+Experience of dealing with requests for street names indicates that an agreed policy would allow allocation of street names to be done on a fair and consistent basis.

+- 3.2 The proposed street naming policy is contained within Appendix 1.
+The main terms of the policy are that current themes within an existing area will be used whenever possible; such as where a theme of lochs or ships have been used this will be continued for any new streets.
+If it is not possible to use an existing theme or the development involves multiple new street names, a new theme will be considered. - 3.3 Where a new theme is proposed, the street names should have a local significance and/or historical links to the local area.
 Consideration of alternative themes will only be made if no local significance/historical link exists.
 Streets will not be named after people who are living; as there is a risk that the public perception of that person may change as a result of events occurring over the remainder of their lifetime.
-In appropriate circumstances, names of deceased people will be given consideration who have contributed in a beneficial way to the local community and area.

-- 3.4 Names should not duplicate or conflict with any existing streets in the town concerned and variations in the suffix should be used with discretion and would only be considered if they led off each other; for example Glenfinnan Drive & Glenfinnan Lane which lead off each other.
-Names should be easily pronounced and spelt so as not to cause confusion, particularly in the case of an emergency. - 3.5 The policy would allow officers to consider names for a new street and recommend a street name to be allocated to new street which is consistent with the policy.
-The policy will be available on the Councils website and it is recommended that consultation is carried out with the public via the Citizens Panel, Community Councils and Tenant Associations regarding the terms of the policy.
+In appropriate circumstances, names of deceased people who have contributed in a beneficial way to the local community and area will be given consideration. - 3.4 Names should not duplicate or conflict with any existing streets in the town concerned and variations in the suffix should be used with discretion and would only be considered if they led off each other; for example Glenfinnan Drive & Glenfinnan Lane which lead off each other.
+Names should be easy to pronounce and spell to avoid confusion, particularly in the case of an emergency. - 3.5 The policy would allow officers to consider names for a new street and recommend a street name to be allocated to new street which is consistent with the policy.
+The policy will be published on the Councils website. - The proposed policy was presented to the Planning Committee on 7 February 2012 where it was agreed that consultation with relevant bodies be undertaken before being brought back to the Planning Committee for approval.
+It is appropriate to present the proposed policy to the Community Participation Committee for consideration, comment and suggestions regarding the policy.